flytegg/mcutils-mobile/README.md

 ## 📝 Contributing

 ### Prerequisites
-- Node.js 16 or higher
+- Bun 1.0 or higher
 - Expo CLI
 - A code editor